 Protein is perhaps the best-known nutrient in the world.
 We've all heard about it, and most people have at least a basic understanding of what it is and how it works.

-As you’ll see in a bit, protein’s effects within the body go far beyond that, and we should all make sure to get enough of this precious nutrient.
+But, prevailing wisdom suggests that protein is only important for professional athletes, strength competitors, and bodybuilders.
+As you'll see in a bit, protein plays a role in many everyday functions within the body, and we should all make sure to get enough of this important nutrient.

 Ready?
 Let's dive in.